 The Board takes advantage of programs offered through WFD.
 These projects connect with employers, engage them in a dialogue concerning their future workforce needs, and deliver solutions appropriate to those specific needs

 Go Build Georgia.
 Go Build Georgia is designed to introduce and prepare aspiring young professionals for employment opportunities in skilled trades, such as construction, transportation, energy, telecommunications and manufacturing.
-The Board has secured a grant of $56,000 to provide valuable exposure through classroom training and hands- on instruction to 22 rising high school seniors from the DeKalb County School District.
-This partnership will include the WFD, technical colleges, pre-apprenticeship programs and industry professionalsBoard Will.
+The Board Will continue to explore the initiative for interested individuals.

 Operation: Workforce.
 Operation: Workforce serves as an on-line One-Stop for Veteran resources and services in Georgia.
 It provides resources from various state agencies and private organizations.
 Veterans are able to utilize these resources to translate their military occupational classifications into civilian occupations that best align with their skill set and training.
 The Board will ensure that Veteran customers and their spouses utilize this valuable resource as part of their job search activities.